w3c/wot/TF-TD/Tutorial.md

 * OutputData: Which data type is associated with this property
 * Writeable: Is this property writeable (true/false).

-Note: If the property is writeable=true, then the property accept inputData which have the same data type as defined by the outputData.
+Note: If the property is writeable=true, then the property accepts inputData which has the same data type as defined by the outputData.

 ### Action
-The interaction variant Action invokes actions on a Thing which may or may not result in state change (e.g., move robot, brew cup of coffee, etc).
+The interaction variant Action invokes actions on a Thing which may or may not result in state change (e.g., move a robot, brew a cup of coffee, etc).

 There are 3 mandatory vocabularies defined within the Action: